erdeneryesil/NeuralNetworkCore/NeuralNetworkTerminal/README.md

 Two files were created named 'insurance' and 'insuranceEW'.<br />

-<b>insurance</b> file stores the properties and parameters of the artificial neural network.<br />
+File <b>insurance</b> will store the properties and parameters of the artificial neural network.<br />
-<b>insuranceEW</b> file will store the training records of the artificial neural network.
+File <b>insuranceEW</b> will store the training records of the artificial neural network.

 ## Opening an Existing Neural Network